cyril279/cyril279.github.io/pantheNOT/README.md

 # If I was into UBUNTU, this document would not exist
-This is about an attempt (several actually), to use Elementary's Pantheon on Fedora and openSUSE (and Manjaro)
+This is (well, was) about an attempt (several actually), to use Elementary's Pantheon on Fedora and openSUSE (and Manjaro)

+For a while, Pantheon was difficult (for me) to get right on a non-ubuntu distro.
+Now (2023) there are distributions that deliver Pantheon on a silver(blue) platter, so the remaining content of this document is irrelevant ((soon to be reduced, archived or deleted)).

+2023/12 edit:
+**Pantheon on Fedora can be enjoyed painlessly via [SodaliteOS](https://github.com/sodaliterocks/sodalite) or [Ultramarine linux](https://ultramarine-linux.org/).**
+I tried it, but still ended up back on GNOME.
+Everything worked swimmingly on both distributions, and I love how pantheon looks, but I simply prefer the GNOME workflow.

 2019/11/25 edit:
-Apparently I was doing it wrong.
+**Apparently I was doing it wrong.**
-[penSUSE's pantheon](200~https://en.opensuse.org/Portal:Pantheon) is well enough developed to work aside (or instead of) a GNOME installation.
+[openSUSE's pantheon](200~https://en.opensuse.org/Portal:Pantheon) is well enough developed to work aside (or instead of) a GNOME installation.
 There are three flavors, choose wisely. (hint:Stable)
 ```
 zypper addrepo https://download.opensuse.org/repositories/X11:Pantheon:Branch/openSUSE_Tumbleweed/X11:Pantheon:Branch.repo